Programming language: 1980s to 2000s

+2000s to present

+During the 2000s, there was a slowdown in the development of new programming languages that achieved widespread popularity.
+One innovation was service-oriented programming, designed to exploit distributed systems whose components are connected by a network.
+Services are similar to objects in object-oriented programming, but run on a separate process.
+C# and F# cross-pollinated ideas between imperative and functional programming.
+After 2010, several new languages—Rust, Go, Swift, Zig and Carbon —competed for the performance-critical software for which C had historically been used.
+Most of the new programming languages use static typing while a few numbers of new languages use dynamic typing like Ring and Julia.

+Some of the new programming languages are classified as visual programming languages like Scratch, LabVIEW and PWCT.
+Also, some of these languages mix between textual and visual programming usage like Ballerina.
+Also, this trend lead to developing projects that help in developing new VPLs like Blockly by Google.
+Many game engines like Unreal and Unity added support for visual scripting too.

+Definition

+A language can be defined in terms of syntax (form) and semantics (meaning), and often is defined via a formal language specification.

 Syntax

 A programming language's surface form is known as its syntax.
 Most programming languages are purely textual; they use sequences of text including words, numbers, and punctuation, much like written natural languages.
-On the other hand, some programming languages are more graphical in nature, using visual relationships between symbols to specify a program.
+On the other hand, some programming languages are graphical, using visual relationships between symbols to specify a program.

 The syntax of a language describes the possible combinations of symbols that form a syntactically correct program.
 The meaning given to a combination of symbols is handled by semantics (either formal or hard-coded in a reference implementation).
 Since most languages are textual, this article discusses textual syntax.

 The programming language syntax is usually defined using a combination of regular expressions (for lexical structure) and Backus–Naur form (for grammatical structure).
 Below is a simple grammar, based on Lisp: